evonbit/bitcoin-native-systems/Natcats/04-how-to-enable-native-render-reinscription.md

 - Applies **only to Generations 1–4 Natcats**.
 - Each asset can be reinscribed **once**; additional attempts will not render.
 - Reinscriptions can be made using **any tool with full support for Ordinals protocol v2.2.1 or later (delegate, undelegated content, reinscription)**.
-- The **first valid reinscription** becomes the canonical Perpetual Distribution render, **permanently packaged with the original UNAT inscription**.
+- The **first valid reinscription** will render natively in ordinals explorer and remain **permanently packaged with the original UNAT inscription**.

 ---